Caldeira de Guilherme Moniz

 The Macaronesian woodlands and the Sphagnum sp. peatbogs ensure the refill of the aquifers that exist in the Guilherme Moniz Volcano, as evidenced by the water springs that exist in the “furnas” (volcanic caves) mentioned above and the ones that occur in the south flank of this volcano.

-Of the existing species of endemic flora, stand out the Erica azorica, the Laurus azorica and the Vaccinium cylindraceum.
+Of the existing species of endemic flora, stand out Tree Heath (Erica azorica), Azorean Laurel (Laurus azorica) and Vaccinium cylindraceum.

-Regarding birds, stand out the Buteo buteo rothschildi, the Columba palumbus azorica, the Turdus merula azorensis, the Erithacus rubecula, the Fringilla coelebs moreletti, the Sylvia atricapilla atlantis and the Motacilla cinerea patriciae.
+Regarding birds, stand out the Buzzard (Buteo buteo rothschildi), the Azores Woodpigeon (Columba palumbus azorica), the Azores Blackbird (Turdus merula azorensis), the European Robin (Erithacus rubecula), the Fringilla coelebs moreletti, the Sylvia atricapilla atlantis and the Motacilla cinerea patriciae.

 Sometimes, the only mammal endemic to the Azores – the Nyctalus azoreum – can be observed here.